 What is a vacancy appointment?

 A precinct that has no Chair is considered vacant.
-Between Primary elections, a qualified person may apply on the Bastrop County Republican Party website online application form to fill the vacancy.
+Between Primary elections, a qualified person may contact the Republican County Chair for an application form to fill the vacancy.
 The Bastrop County Republican Executive Committee’s Vacancy Committee will review the application, usually interview the applicant, and make a recommendation.
 If approved by a majority of the Executive Committee with a quorum present, the applicant will be the new Precinct Chair for the remainder of the term.